 Let the kids use their hands and fingers to make this sweet winter hand print tree.
+Be sure to include it on your list of winter activities for preschoolers.

 Related: Name Snowmen